Lancaster County Turkey Tips

 Tips to make Thanksgiving meal a memorable one.

 When thinking about the month of November, one of the first things to come to mind is Thanksgiving.
 From Thanksgiving, your mind will wander to Turkey.
 And then when thinking about Turkey, you’ll think of the Turkey Lady (at least here in Lancaster).

-Lancaster Central Market is home to a number of various stand holders, and with Thanksgiving right around the corner, Market will be packed with people looking to get their hands on the freshest ingredients for their holiday feast.
+Lancaster Central Market is home to a number of various stand holders, and with Thanksgiving right around the corner, the Market will be packed with people looking to get their hands on the freshest ingredients for their holiday feast.
 Head over across the street to Seasons Olive Oil & Vinegar Taproom to stock up on the perfect accouterment for your fresh produce.

-There are a number of stands that I can think of that would make complete sense to stop at for your meal: Barr’s or Meck’s (depending on your preference) and Ric’s Bread or Thom’s for the bread, celery and onions for your stuffing.
-The Herb Shop for the various spices you need, and Wendy Jo’s for your pumpkin flavored sweets.
+There are a number of stands that I can think of that would make complete sense to stop at for your meal: Barr’s or S.Clyde Weavers for meat, Ric’s Bread or Thom’s for the bread, celery, and onions for your stuffing.
+The Herb Shop for the various spices you need, and Wendy Jo’s for your pumpkin-flavored sweets.
 But the one stand you just cannot miss for your Thanksgiving meal is The Turkey Lady.

 What are some of your most popular products?

 We offer 20 flavors of Turkey Sausage made from boneless skinless turkey thigh meat.
 For the upcoming holiday season, we will be featuring our Winter Wonder Turkey Sausage which is a mix of cranberries and apples with a hint of orange.
 It works great for breakfast casseroles as well as in your favorite stuffing recipes.
 Turkey Snack Sticks, which we offer in 6 different flavors and Turkey Jerky are popular items for those looking for a protein rich snack on the go.